lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### SCHC ACK REQ format {#ACKREQ}

-The SCHC ACK REQ is used by a sender to explicitely request a SCHC ACK from the receiver.
+The SCHC ACK REQ is used by a sender to request a SCHC ACK from the receiver.
-Its format is described in {{Fig-ACKREQ}}.
+Its format is shown in {{Fig-ACKREQ}}.
 The DTag field and the W field are optional.
+The FCN field is all zero.

 ~~~~
 |---- SCHC ACK REQ Header ----|